Space-Efficient and Noise-Robust Quantum Factoring: Introduction

 However, Regev's factoring algorithm (that is, his quantum circuit together with the classical postprocessing algorithm) has two key limitations, the first being its space (in)efficiency and the second its noise (in)tolerance.

 In a nutshell, our work provides algorithms addressing both of these problems.
 Both are simple and independent plug-and-play modifications to Regev's algorithm~\cite{Regev23}.
-We reduce the space complexity to $O(n \log n)$ by modifying the modular arithmetic part of Regev's quantum circuit, and we improve the tolerance to quantum errors by only modifying Regev's classical postprocessing procedure.
+We reduce the space complexity to $O(n)$ by modifying the modular arithmetic part of Regev's quantum circuit, and we improve the tolerance to quantum errors by only modifying Regev's classical postprocessing procedure.
 We next discuss each of these problems in some more detail, and then outline our techniques and results.

 \condparagraph{Space Complexity.} A key efficiency consideration in the construction of quantum circuits is their space complexity, namely, the number of qubits including the ancilla qubits used by the circuit.
 (For more discussion on the importance of reducing space complexity in certain quantum computing architectures, e.g. superconducting architectures, see \cite{DBLP:journals/quantum/GidneyE21,gidneycomment}.)
-The number of qubits used in the original Shor circuit was $O(n\log n)$.
-Several works~\cite{beckman, vedral, beauregard,takahashi,zalka2006shors,gidney2017factoring,hrs17,gidney2019, kahanamokumeyer2024fast} optimized the space complexity down to $O(n)$ qubits (and in fact, even $\approx 1.5n$) albeit at the cost of a larger circuit.
+The number of qubits used in the original Shor circuit was $O(n)$.
+Several works~\cite{beckman, vedral, beauregard,takahashi,zalka2006shors,gidney2017factoring,hrs17,gidney2019, kahanamokumeyer2024fast} optimized the space complexity down to $\approx 1.5n$ qubits.
 However, none of these optimizations seems to apply to Regev's circuit whose space complexity stands at $O(n^{1.5})$.